Lifepartner Profile * Characteristics and Qualities

 Add to the experience, the unequal, naturally fraught relationship between the Budha-ruled native and the Brihaspati-ruled lifepartner.
 From bantering Budha's perspective, benevolent Brihaspati = a sama-graha neutral party.
 The Kanya native feels neutral therefore toward the Meena partner.
 However from Guru's perspective, busy-mind Budha is a shatru-graha enemy.
 The wide-scope of the Meena-defined lifepartner seeks comfort in intuitive awareness and a compassionate view.
 Meena folk may be less compatible with the narrow-scope comforts of the Kanya partner who feels soothed by argumentative details and complaint.Naturally, graha residing in creative, romantic, gaming bhava-5 can add unique complexity to the mate's behavior..

-Life-partner-1 for Chandra-11 + Chandra-Thula * comforted by rhythmic negotiation of agreements
+Life-partner-1 for Chandra-11 + Chandra-Thula * comforted by ritual negotiation of agreements

 Naturally, graha residing in creative, romantic, gaming = self-referential, attention-centric bhava-5 can add unique complexity to the mate's behavior within a balancing arrangement such as marriage or business alliance.

-Life-partner-1 for Chandra-11 + Chandra-Dhanuzya * comforted by rhythmic catechesis of belief
+Life-partner-1 for Chandra-11 + Chandra-Dhanuzya * comforted by familiar doctrinal beliefs

-Life-partner-1 for Chandra-11 + Chandra-Makara-Draco * comforted by rhythmic hierarchical ordering
+Life-partner-1 for Chandra-11 + Chandra-Makara - Draco * comforted by ritual hierarchical ordering

 Life-partner-1 for Chandra-11 + Chandra-Kumbha * comforted by rhythmic pulsing network linkage